ember-learn/guides-source/guides/release/components/component-state-and-actions.md

 There are a few things going on here, but the most important part is `@tracked count = 0`.
-This line creates a dynamic value called `count`, which you can stick inside of the template instead of hardcoding it.
+This line creates a dynamic value called `count`, which you can stick inside of the template instead of hard coding it.

 ```handlebars {data-filename="app/components/counter.hbs" data-diff="-1,+2"}
 <p>0</p>